Link Search Menu Expand Document

 Direction Source The type of value used for this probe’ direction; either a Constant value or fetched from anAttribute

-Direction Attribute Per-point attribute value direction of the probe, in world space.
+Direction of the probe, in world space.

 Transform Direction If enabled, the probe direction will be transformed by the probed point’ transform.